bigboymakingrobots/fortnitetracker-7days-stats/README.md

 ## Specific gamemode stats

 Use these methods to get the last 7 days stats only for a specific queue type.
-Same args as for `getStats()`.

 `getStatsSolo()`
 `getStatsDuo()`